luopio/py-thermal-printer/README.md

 Thanks to Matt Richardson for the initial pointers on controlling the device via Python.

+Author:
-Author: Lauri Kainulainen / White Sheep Isobar (whitesheep.fi)
+Lauri Kainulainen / White Sheep Isobar (whitesheep.fi)
+Contributors:
+Jonathan Harlap

 (Licensed under the MIT license)